tineriver/tineriver.github.io/essays/CodingStandard.md

 If I am allowed to make a complaint it is this; the installation time, I can definitely go without.
 One thing I am not use to, is having to install the ESLint for every project.
 I am a slow coder, and that is my fault, I will work on that.
 However, I would be so grateful if we can just install the tool once and have it to work in the background for all our projects.
-I have memorized the steps to install ESLint to IntellJ IDEA and to summarize the procedure:
+I have memorized the steps to install ESLint to IntelliJ IDEA and to summarize the procedure:

 * 	Create a new repository to Github & clone to desktop.
-* 	Create a web project on IntellJ IDEA
+* 	Create a web project on IntelliJ IDEA
 * 	Download sample.eslintrc, sample.package.json and  Sample.gitignore
 * 	Copy to your local repository as: .eslintrc, package.json, .gitignore respectively
-* 	Intall npm on IntellJ IDEA, making sure there are 0 vulnerabilities
+* 	Install npm on IntelliJ IDEA, making sure there are 0 vulnerabilities
-* 	IntellJ IDEA > preferences > Editor > Inspections, uncheck everything under JavaScript and TypeScript and select ESLint under Code quality tools
+* 	IntelliJ IDEA > preferences > Editor > Inspections, uncheck everything under JavaScript and TypeScript and select ESLint under Code quality tools
-* 	IntellJ IDEA > preferences > Editor > Languages & Frameworks > Code Quality Tools, select ESLint
+* 	IntelliJ IDEA > preferences > Editor > Languages & Frameworks > Code Quality Tools, select ESLint

 Although the procedure is a bit cumbersome and with all my complaints.
 In the end, I’d rather take the extra minutes to install ESLint, than to do without.

 ### AirBnB JavaScript Style Guide Impression

-I haven’t had the chance to look though the guidelines myself, since ESLint in IntellJ IDEA is so intuitive just by itself.
+I haven’t had the chance to look though the guidelines myself, since ESLint in IntelliJ IDEA is so intuitive just by itself.
 Nevertheless, I am really glad this style guide was made available to us.
 I had many frustrating episodes with other coding standard tools telling me to correct lines of codes without instructions or references.
 This style guide, if I ever I need it, will save me hours of scouring through the internet and many coding forums in order to fix a single coding mistake.
 So, thank you very much, I truly appreciate it.

 ### Final Thoughts

 Love it or hate it, coding standards is integral in group works, and in the Computer Science industry in general.
-I’d hate to be that engineer who's taken over someone elses work.
-Only to find that it is convoluted and inundated in bad coding practices, consequently preventing me in making any real progress.
-And I wouldn’t be as shameful to be that engineer to give over a work I know no one will understand except for myself.
+I’d hate to be that engineer who's taken over someone else's work.
+Only to find out that it's convoluted and inundated in bad coding practices, consequently preventing me in making any real progress.
+I for one would not be as shameful to be that engineer to give over a work I know no one will understand except for myself.
 It’s one way of keeping a job I suppose but very bad teamwork.